-There are 6 typical sizes of hydropower systems.
-These are set out in Table 4.
-All systems have the same concept, but the power output depends on how much water flow you have and what can be the height distance (vertical distance) between Pico-hydro system is the small system (less than 5 kW).
+A Pico-hydro system is a small system (less than 5kW).
 It does not need large water flow and vertical distance.
 These are mostly used in small remote commnities and is the cheapest hydro solution and can be only few 100 watts and can be DC or AC voltage (will be covered in later on).
 Figure 19 below provides examples of pico hydro systems.